E-commerce in China is a huge phenomenon, here is why.

 We are a specialist marketing agency in China, if you have a project in mind and need advice on how to plan and implement a comprehensive digital strategy do not hesitate to get in touch.

-Marketing China is a website designed to give you a fresh and up to the minute understanding of the Chinese market.
+Marketing to China is a website by Gentlemen Marketing Agency designed to provide fresh insights and a deeper understanding of the Chinese market.

-The aim of this website is to inform readers about the market and provide insightful analyses
+The aim of this website is to inform readers about the market and provide insightful analysis.

 Gentlemen Marketing Agency

-Our Magazine is written by Olivier (French ) and Philip ( Chinese) and our team of expert on the Chinese market.
+Our blog is written by Benji (British), Olivier (French) and Philip (Chinese) with additional contributions from our team of experts on the Chinese market.